Semi Automatic Espresso Machines

 Many people say reliability, others, including myself, choose features.
 Are they mutually exclusive?
 Not necessarily, but I hate to say, the more features your machine has, the more chances to break there are.

-That doesn't mean you have to avoid nice machines like the Breville BES870XL, and buy the classic Rancilio Silvia.
-Breville makes great espresso machines, and the units from the BES line have some great features.
+That doesn’t mean you have to avoid nice machines like the Breville BES870XL, and buy the classic Rancilio Silvia. makes great espresso machines, and the units from the BES line have some great features.
 These features will help you control the brewing down to the finest details.
-On the other hand, has a big brass boiler, and it is a big chunk of metal that is just resilient.
+On the other hand, Silvia has a big brass boiler, and it is a big chunk of metal that is just resilient.

 If you look for 100% reliability and years of use and abuse, the Rancilio Silvia, or Gaggia Classic are the perfect choice.
 But I’m pretty sure you’ll get bored of it, and you’ll change it after a couple of years anyway.